sardinecan/oxygenxml-config/README.md

 # Cheatsheets

-Cheatsheets is a repo with tips to configure tools &/or env.
+Cheatsheets is a repo with tips to configure tools &/or env. for coding & dev.